mattbanks/WordPress-Starter-Theme/README.md

 Rename folder to your theme name, change the `style.scss` intro block to your theme information.
 Open the theme directory in terminal and run `npm install` to pull in all Grunt dependencies.
 Run `grunt` to execute tasks.
 Code as you will.
 If you have the LiveReload browser extension, it will reload after any SCSS or JS changes.

-- Compile `assets/styles/source/main.scss` to `assets/styles/build/main.min.css`
+- Compile `assets/styles/source/style.scss` to `style.css`
-- Compile `assets/styles/source/editor-style.scss` to `assets/styles/build/editor-style.min.css`
+- Compile `assets/styles/source/editor-style.scss` to `editor-style.css`
 - Concatenate and minify plugins in `assets/js/vendor` and `assets/js/source/plugins.js` to `assets/js/plugins.min.js`
-- Minify `assets/js/source/main.js` to `assets/js/main.min.js`
+- Minify and lint `assets/js/source/main.js` to `assets/js/main.min.js`
 - ??
 - Profit